cheewoei1997/expert-systems/README.md

 There are only four tutorials on CLIPS in this subject.

 ## Report
-Softcopy for the entire assignment.
-[Click here](https://docs.google.com/document/d/1OPfEpSsi3fo3KtXJXrVl5oeOD03I0qlBwJKO0LNyf1A/edit?usp=sharing)
+Softcopy for the entire assignment. <a href="https://docs.google.com/document/d/1OPfEpSsi3fo3KtXJXrVl5oeOD03I0qlBwJKO0LNyf1A/edit?usp=sharing" target="_blank">Click here.</a>

 ## Tutorials